jamie120/MS2-Soma-Post-Production-Services/README.md

 ### Hosting on GitHub Pages

-* This site is hosted using GitHub pages, deployed directly from the master branch. - [LIVE SITE](https://jamie120.github.io/ms1_d_r_plastering/index.html)
+* This site is hosted using GitHub pages, deployed directly from the master branch. - [LIVE SITE](https://jamie120.github.io/MS2-Soma-Post-Production-Services/index.html)
     * The following steps were taken to complete the hosting process.
         1. Log into GitHub.
         2. Choose the relevant repository.
-[D R Plastering](https://github.com/jamie120/ms1_d_r_plastering).
+[SOMA Post Production Audio Services](https://github.com/jamie120/MS2-Soma-Post-Production-Services).
         3. Go to settings.
         4. Scroll down to GitHub Pages section.
         5. Select as a source **master branch**.